-The NRTMP achieved the 1996 goal of reducing concentrations of 10 targeted toxics by at least 50%, and in some cases by more than 70%, through hazardous waste site remediation efforts and bans that were placed on the use of some toxic chemicals.
-In New York State, remedial actions have been completed at 24 of the 28 priority hazardous waste sites originally identified in the NRTMP, and are being completed at the two remaining sites.
-However, concentrations of some chemicals in Niagara River still exceed the strictest agency criteria2 for water quality, and concentration trends for some contaminants are leveling off.
-The majority of these chemicals already exceed criteria when water enters the Niagara River from Lake Erie, highlighting the importance of upstream sources.
+that concentrations of priority toxics in water, sediment and biota continue to decline.
+However, despite the continuing efforts of the Four Parties, concentrations of some chemicals in the Niagara River still exceed the strictest agency criteria for water quality, and downward concentration trends for some contaminants are leveling off.
+The monitoring data also show that the concentrations of some contaminants already exceed criteria when water enters the Niagara River from Lake Erie, highlighting the importance of identifying and addressing upstream sources.

-The work of the NRTMP continues through ongoing collaboration between the Four Parties.
-With renewed binational focus on the Great Lakes under the Canada-Ontario Agreement, U.S. Great Lakes Restoration Initiative, and the 2012 updates to the GLQWA, representatives from the Four Parties are identifying options for the future of the NRTMP.
-These take into consideration changes in policies, programs, and governance that have occurred over the past 30 years.
+With renewed binational focus on the Great Lakes under the Canada-Ontario Agreement, U.S. Great Lakes Restoration Initiative, and the 2012 amendment to the GLWQA, representatives from the Four Parties are identifying options for the future of the NRTMP and ways it can continue to play a role in reducing contaminant inputs to the Niagara River and, subsequently, Lake Ontario.
+It is recognized that changes in policies, programs, and governance that have occurred over the past 30 years in both Canada and the U.S. will need to be taken into consideration during this process.